-If the guest of honor is not seated, other people are not allowed to be seated.
+If the guest of honor or most senior member is not seated, other people are not allowed to be seated.
 If he hasn't eaten, others should not begin to eat.
 When making toasts, the first toast is made from the seat of honor and continuing down the order of prominence.
-See Chinese Guests and Hosts Customs

 Let older people eat first, or if you hear an elder say "let's eat", you can start to eat.
 You should not steal a march on the elders.

-You should hold your bowl with your thumb on the mouth of the bowl, first finger, middle finger the third finger supporting the bottom of the bowl and palm empty.
-If you don't pick up your bowl, bend over the table and eat facing your bowl, it will be regarded as bad table manners.
+You should pick up your bowl with your thumb on the mouth of the bowl, first finger, middle finger the third finger supporting the bottom of the bowl and palm empty.
+If you don't pick up your bowl, bend over the table, and eat facing your bowl, it will be regarded as bad table manners.
 Moreover, it will have the consequence of compressing the stomach and restricting digestion.

 You should try to refill your bowl with rice yourself and take the initiative to fill the bowls of elders with rice and food from the dishes.
 If elders fill your bowl or add food to your bowl, you should express your thanks.

 "Thank you" Gesture